-One of the first articulations of UN Action's TOC was "that improved and effective UN coordination and advocacy across a range of

-UN entities will enhance understanding, policy, mandate delivery, and response and prevention of CRSV at international and national levels".
+One of the first articulations of UN Action's TOC was "that improved and effective UN coordination and advocacy across a range of UN entities will enhance understanding, policy, mandate delivery, and response and prevention of CRSV at international and national levels".
 The primary agents of change were the UN Action entities themselves.

-The image on the next page illustrates UN Action's TOC as at 2019; articulating the network's Goal, Outcomes and Objectives and Inputs.
+The following page illustrates UN Action's TOC as at 2019; articulating the network's Goal, Outcomes and Objectives and Inputs.